 - Put 'disposable' kitchen cloths and sponges in the washing machine.
 Rather than throwing them out – they can often be refreshed and used again.

-- New.
-Cut dishwasher tablets in half.
+- Cut dishwasher tablets in half.
 Numerous Forumites say they do this, though you might want to check you're happy with the results (ie, your dishes are clean enough) before you start doing it regularly.

 - Cut up face wipes, kitchen towels, washing up sponges etc. Forumites cut these into half (or quarters) and say they still do the job just fine, as well as making each pack last longer.